buttegab/ExercisesInC/reading_questions/thinkos.md

 ### Processes

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).
+Amazon.
+We never have to know if what we are ordering is housed anywhere near where we order it to be delivered to, but it will end up there anyway.

 2) What is the difference between a program and a process?
+A process does one thing, while a program might use many processes to do many things at once.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?
+It allows the user to easily switch between windows without using a ton of processing power.
+It creates the illusion that the computer is always running all of the windows currently open, while instead having all but the active ones sleeping.

 4) What is the kernel?
+A part of the operating system responsible for core processes.

 5) What is a daemon?
+A process that runs in the background.

 ## Chapter 3